-An indication of high radon potential does not mean that an individual property will have a high radon concentration; an indication of low radon potential does not mean that an individual property will have a low radon concentration.
+The Radon Potential map is a probabilistic model of a property being at, or exceeding, the action value of 200 Becquerels/m3.
+An indication of high radon potential on the map does not mean that an individual property will definitely have a high radon concentration when subsequently measured (it is a map of probability, not absolute measurement); equally, an indication of low radon potential does not mean that an individual property will have a low radon concentration when subsequently measured.
 The only way to determine whether a property is in fact above, at, or below the Action Level is to carry out a radon measurement.
 Guidance on measuring radon can be obtained from UKHSA (www.ukradon.org).